Skip to main content

 Testing whitelist entries

-We recommend a Chrome Extension like Resource Override or an application like Fiddler for rapidly testing updates locally (on your machine).
+We recommend using Content Overrides in Chrome, or an extension like Resource Override for rapidly testing updates locally (on your machine).

 If used, you'll be able to find the whitelist array, add values to it, and test it locally before saving changes in the UI.